Auslander-Reiten Components of Symmetric Special Biserial Algebras: Preliminaries

 \subsection{Brauer graph algebras}

-We call a finite, connected, undirected, non-empty graph $G$ a \emph{Brauer graph} if $G$ is equipped with a cyclic ordering of the edges around each vertex and if each vertex is equipped with a strictly positive integer called the \emph{multiplicity} of the vertex.
-We realise a Brauer graph as a local embedding of the edges around each vertex into the oriented plane.
+Let $G$ be finite, connected, undirected, non-empty graph (with loops and multiple edges permitted).
+We say $G$ is a \emph{Brauer graph} if $G$ is equipped with a cyclic ordering of the edges adjacent to each vertex, and if each vertex is equipped with a strictly positive integer called the \emph{multiplicity} of the vertex.
+Loops incident to a vertex appear twice in the cyclic ordering at the vertex.
+We realise a Brauer graph as a local embedding of the edges adjacent to each vertex into the oriented plane.
 We use an anticlockwise cyclic ordering throughout.
 We typically denote the multiplicity of a vertex $v$ in $G$ by $\mathfrak{e}_v$.
 We call a Brauer graph a \emph{Brauer tree} if $G$ is a tree and at most one vertex $v$ in $G$ has multiplicity $\mathfrak{e}_v>1$.

 Let $v$ be a vertex of $G$.
 We define the \emph{valency} of $v$ to be the positive integer $\val(v)=n$, where $n$ is the total number of edges incident to $v$.
 A loop incident to a vertex is counted as two edges.
 We call $v$ a \emph{truncated vertex} of $G$ if $\val(v)=1$ and $\mathfrak{e}_v=1$ and a \emph{non-truncated vertex} of $G$ otherwise.
 We call an edge $x$ a \emph{truncated edge} of $G$ if $x$ is incident to a truncated vertex of $G$, and we call $x$ a \emph{non-truncated edge} otherwise.